Sustainable space activities support the economic resilience of the sector while mitigating potential environmental and social impacts.

 A key component of a sustainable space sector is Space Situational Awareness (SSA) technology which enables operators to track space objects and avoid collisions.
 This technology can also be used to enhance our national security and ensure our safety.

-In November 2024, Australia will co-host with Japan the 30th annual Asia-Pacific Regional Space Agency Forum in Perth, with special support from the Western Australian Government.
+In November 2024, Australia co-hosted with Japan the 30th annual Asia-Pacific Regional Space Agency Forum in Perth, with special support from the Western Australian Government.

-The theme is ‘Collaborating to build a sustainable and responsible regional space sector’.
+The theme was ‘collaborating to build a sustainable and responsible regional space sector’.

 In 2025, the International Astronautical Congress will be hosted in Sydney, Australia.
 The event will be hosted by the Space Industry Association of Australia (SIAA) in partnership with the Australian Space Agency and the NSW Government.